-The islands also have some interesting museums where you can learn a few things about the Azores.
-The majority of these museums are located on Sao Roque, Ilha does Pico, and Lajes do Pico.
+The islands also have some fascinating museums where you can learn a few things about the Azores.
+Most of these museums are located on Sao Roque, Ilha does Pico, and Lajes does Pico.
 So if you are an archaeologist, you can have a field day on these islands.

 Ride a bike around a volcanic cavern